profile curation and automated feeds by GRRL! updated: January 28, 2026

 FACTIOD:

-Charlotte's full bio:
+Charlotte's bio:

 Charlotte Traynor is a 19-year-old rising star in American motorsports who traded gymnastics balance beams for racing lines and never looked back.
 The Phoenix, Arizona native just snagged a $100,000 scholarship to compete full-time in the 2026 Whelen Mazda MX-5 Cup—and she’s got her sights set on becoming the first woman to win a race in the series.